ckenst/ckenst.github.io/README.md

-# ckenst.github.io
+# cken.st
 A new landing page, brought to you by me.
-Now available at http://www.cken.st/